Cat owner responsibilities

 CAT OWNER RESPONSIBILITIES

-From 1 July 2018, state law will require all cats to be microchipped by 12 weeks of age, and for all cats born after 1 July 2018 to be desexed by 6 months of age.
+South Australian law requires all cats to be microchipped by 12 weeks of age, and for all cats born after 1 July 2018 to be desexed by 6 months of age.
 Exemptions apply for registered breeders etc.

 Cat registration on Dogs and Cats Online